codecrafters-io/build-your-own-redis/stage_descriptions/replication-04-xc1.md

 ### Notes

-- Your code must pass previous stage tests, meaning you should still return the correct `role` key.
+- Your code must pass the tests for previous stages, meaning you should still return the correct `role` key.